sp-hash/TeamBlackMiner/OPTIONS.md

                             Example:

 			    TBMiner --xintensity [224,222]

+-K --dagintensity [,]       NVIDIA-only Set a comma separated array of GPU devices dag intensity.
+                            Sets the intensity for the GPU threads to create the dag file.
+                            Very useful to avoid dag validation errors when running on high oc.

+		    	    0 is slow.
+9 is the fastest

+                            Example:

+			    TBMiner --dagintensity [0,9]

 -j --lock-cclock [[,],[,]]  Set minimum and maximum core clock for each device.
 (CUDA)
                             Format is an array of comma seperated arrays.